persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 =====================================

 There are three ways to define a physical model.
-This way is chosen in the contextual menu (right click) of the OTStudy in the study tree which proposes:
+This way is chosen in the context menu (right click) of the OTStudy in the study tree which proposes:

 - New analytical physical model